ogonz007/neuron/PSEUDOCODE.md

 What is my code suppose to accomplish?
 The code needs to create two neurons.
 One neuron will receive a sine wave as input for some amount of time.
 The neurons will have recursive excitatory synapses... meaning: sin_wave -> neuron1 <-> neuron2.

 A neuron is defined as an electrically excitable cell that can process and transmit information through electrical or chemical signals.
+The membrane of the neuron contains specialized proteins that generate differences in ion concentrations between the external and internal parts of the neuron.
+Neurons tap in to the energy stored in the ion concentration gradients in order to send electrical pulses to neighboring cell thereby transmitting information from one cell to another.
 A single neuron can receive input from thousands of other neurons, and in turn output information onto thousands of other cells.
+For the purposes of this model, we will only focus on local connections between 2 neurons.

-Neurons are connected in this way...
+Neurons form specialized connections called synapses which allow neurons to receive and send information.
 Synapse qualities...

 OSCAR!!
 Add more